Tuesday, March 17, 2015

 "The Morning of March 18,1871" (in French)

-The soldiers who refuse to fire are sent to Algeria, and their superiors do not trust those who remain.
-Bismarck releases 100,000 prisoners so that the government can reconstitute an army, but officers are wary.
+The soldiers who refused to fire were sent to Algeria, and their superiors did not trust those who remained.
+Bismarck released 100,000 prisoners to let the government reconstitute an army, but officers were wary.

-The repatriated soldiers know nothing of Parisian events and are carefully isolated.
-They are paid better, given more meat and much more wine and spirits, and subjected to intense propaganda.
-Yet police records show that it is not fully effective.
+The repatriated soldiers knew nothing of Parisian events and were carefully isolated.
+They were paid better, given more meat and much more wine and spirits, and subjected to intense propaganda.
+Yet police records show that it was not fully effective.

 -- Tombs; Milza

-Soldiers in Narbonne refuse to put down an insurrection.
-Algerians replace them.
+Soldiers in Narbonne refused to put down an insurrection.
+Algerians replaced them.

 During Bloody Week conscripts are asked to do as little as possible: